How to Block All Websites Except a Few on Computers and Phones

 Now all websites excluding the approved ones are blocked on Chrome on your child’s Android device.
 If your child wants to use a certain website that hasn’t been approved by you, he or she can send you a request.
 Once you approve the request, this website will be unblocked.

-Tip: The blocking only applies to Chrome.
+Note: The blocking only applies to Chrome.
 What if your child uses a different browser?
 Don’t worry.
 You can prevent your child from using this particular browser in Google Family Link.
 To do so, tap View all apps, tap this browser, and turn off Allow app.

 How to allow only certain websites on an iPhone or iPad

+Although there are many third-party website blocking tools for Apple, I prefer iOS’s built-in Screen Time feature.
+It can be used for free and does not require downloading any apps.
 If your or your child’s iPhone is running iOS 12 or later, then Screen Time is available for you to control web content in a few ways, such as allowing only few websites.

 Step 1.
 On your or your child’s iPhone with Screen Time, go to Settings > Screen Time.

-Step 4.
-Tap Content & Privacy Restrictions.
+Step 3.
+Under Restrictions, tap Content & Privacy Restrictions.
+Turn on the feature.

-Screen Time showing Content & Privacy Restrictions and other tools
+turn on Content & Privacy Restrictions

-If your iPhone is running iOS 11 or earlier, don’t worry.
+Note: If your iPhone is running iOS 11 or earlier, don’t worry.
 There is a similar feature available.
 The feature is called Restrictions, and you can find it in Settings > General.

 Can you block all websites except one using hosts file?